Monopole Floer homology for codimension-3 Riemannian foliation

 \begin{pf} The formula \eqref{formula-analytic energy} implies that there is a uniform bound for the analytic energy.
 We take a gauge-fixing action by Theorem \ref{Neumann-estimate-thm}.
-The arguments of \cite[Theorem 5.1.1]{KM} shows that we have a uniform bounds for the following terms
+The arguments of \cite[Theorem 5.1.1]{KM} shows that there are uniform bounds for the following terms

-For each $a_n=A_n-A_0$ we can choose a gauge action $u_n$, to make $a^1_n=u_n(a_n)$ satisfy the Coulomb-Neumann condition(see \cite[Page102]{KM}).
-For each homotopy class we can choose an element satisfying the equation \eqref{eqn-gauge-Neumann-condition}, for each $a_n$ we can find a gauge action $v_n$ satisfying the equation \eqref{eqn-gauge-Neumann-condition} such that there is a uniform constant $C$(independent of $n$) to make the following estimate holds:
+For each $a_n=A_n-A_0$, there is a gauge action $u_n$, to make $a^1_n=u_n(a_n)$ satisfy the Coulomb-Neumann condition(see \cite[Page102]{KM}).
+Hence, for each $a_n$ we have a gauge action $v_n$ satisfying the equations \eqref{eqn-gauge-Neumann-condition} such that there is a uniform constant $C$(independent of $n$) to make the following estimate holds: